~ 6 MIN READ

 If you’re frustrated with the strategy implementation process, take a step back and consider this: Has your strategy been pushed onto your leadership team, or have they bought into it?

 All too often, a strategy department or strategy officer develops an incredibly effective strategy—then forgets the key step of ensuring leadership is on board and part of the process.
-For strategy implementation to be effective, leaders need to buy into the process.
+For strategy implementation to be effective, you need leadership buy-in.

 If this situation is playing out at your organization, here’s how to get things back on track.